Ontheheavens/Ship-Editor/README.md

 # Ship-Editor
-Visualizer and editor of object data in JSON and CSV format using GUI written with Swing.
+Visualizer and editor of object data in JSON and CSV format.
+Developed as utility tool for the purposes of working with data files of a game Starsector.

 ## Stack: